-The Wiskott-Aldrich Foundation is pleased to announce the 2nd International WAS Families and Researchers Conference from June 27-29, 2013 in Baltimore, MD.
-U.S.A.
+The Wiskott-Aldrich Foundation is pleased to announce the 3rd WAS Families and Physician Conference from Noon on June 25 through 3 PM on June 26th 2015 in New Orleans, U.S.A.
+There are valuable sessions in the main IDF Conference that you are welcome to attend on Saturday.
 All WAS families and patients are encouraged to attend to hear from the experts and share experiences.
-The 1st WAS Family Conference was held in Chicago in 2010 and was a grand success and there was overwhelming request for a 2nd conference.
+The 2nd WAS Family Conference was held in Baltimore in 2013.
+It was a great success and there was overwhelming request for a 3rd conference.

-The conference is jointly sponsored by the Immune Deficiency Foundation, the National Human Genome Research Institute, NIH and the Wiskott-Aldrich Foundation.
+The conference is jointly sponsored by the Immune Deficiency Foundation, and the Wiskott-Aldrich Foundation.

 - Hear from WAS experts in immunology, transplant, hematology and gene therapy from around the world, have their questions answered and concerns addressed.